 Typical day during Ramadan

 Usually, I would wake up well before dawn to eat the first meal of the day.
-This means eating lots of high protein foods and drinking as much water as possible right up until dawn (this is approximately 4.30am at the moment), after which you cannot eat (including chewing any gum) or drink.
+This means eating lots of high protein foods and drinking as much water as possible right up until dawn (this will be approximately 4.00am at the start of the Ramadan), after which you cannot eat (including chewing any gum) or drink.
 At the moment it's still pretty early and therefore I would try to go back to sleep for a bit before waking up again to get ready for the day.
 It's not easy going back to bed when you have overeaten!

 Muslims are not supposed to avoid work just because we are fasting.
 Therefore, I would go about my working day as normal.
 I tend to have some good days when I don't feel the fast, but I also have off days when I tend to struggle.
 It's mainly the dehydration that gets me rather than the hunger.

 The struggle usually kicks-in couple of hours before Iftar (breaking of the fast), when the clock appears to go mega slow especially the last hour (maybe that is because I sit there and clock watch).
 This the time when preparations are being made in the kitchen and the whole family including the children get together to organise opening the fast and enjoying our family meal together.

 This year the iftar time is approximately between 8pm to 9pm.
 Each day approximately two minutes are added before you can break your fast.
 When the evening call to prayer is finally made, we break the day's fast.
 We always have fresh dates to open the fast with.
 Again, this is a tradition going back to the days of the Prophet Mohammed when he would open his fast with a date.
 Most Muslims around this time will gift each other dates and open their fast with a date.